briankimstudio/ML_Tutorial/Supervised.md

 ### Gridsearch

 Gridsearch is a feature to automate this process and pick the best hyperparameter for you.
+In this example, we used two hyperparameters: kernel and C. There are two types of kernel and two different value of C. Thus, overall we need to repeat the training four times in order to identify best combination of two hyperparameters({linear,1}, {linear,10}, {rbf,1}, {rbf,10}).

 ```
 parameters = {'kernel': ('linear','rbf'), 'C':[1,10]}